-HONORS CASE ENVIRONMENTAL SCIENCE ISSUES
+CASE ENVIRONMENTAL SCIENCE ISSUES

-The CASE Environmental Science Issues course is a specialization-level course that enables students to research, analyze, and propose sustainable solutions to environmental issues.
+This honors level course is a specialization-level course that enables students to research, analyze, and propose sustainable solutions to environmental issues.
 Students are immersed in inquiry-based exercises filled with activities, projects, and problems, which develop data acquisition and analysis techniques, critical thinking and evaluation abilities related to environmental issues, as well as independent research and problem solving.